matt-dray/quick-rmd/README.md

-# Quick RMarkdown intro
+# Automate, reproduce, win!

+A quick R Markdown intro.
 Slides designed for a team moving from an Excel- to R-led process.
-Assumes no prior knowledge of R and RMarkdown.
+Assumes no prior knowledge of R and R Markdown.

 Delivered as a one-hour session on 14 May 2018.

+Live slides available here: https://matt-dray.github.io/quick-rmd/

-A longer document about the use of RMarkdown is available here: https://matt-dray.github.io/knitting-club/ ([GitHub](https://github.com/matt-dray/knitting-club))
+A [longer document about the use of R Markdown](https://matt-dray.github.io/knitting-club/) is available in the [Knitting Club repo](https://github.com/matt-dray/knitting-club).